 Include a Thank You page

 Having a Thank You page not only informs visitors that the form was submitted correctly, but also allows you to up-sell and cross-sell other services or content.
 In Pardot, under the form completion action section, you can redirect the prospect to a custom URL on your website or create a short thank you note.

 This is a great opportunity to drive visitors to other pages of your site and explore other facets of your brand.
 You can also install a Google tag manager snippet or create an event conversion in your Google Analytics account to track conversions through Thank You pages.

 Declare your value proposition

 Your landing page offer should be alluring, clear, and spark curiosity.
 Build trust with your visitors and prospects by offering something valuable in return for contact information.

 Compelling hero section

 When used correctly, images can compel prospects to take action.
-A hero shot is a powerful image that allows the prospects to envision what it would be like to receive the benefits of your offer.
-Your hero image should align with your message to drive it home but not take away from the core values of the landing page.
+A powerful hero image above the fold allows prospects to envision how they might benefit from your offer.
+Your hero image should align with and emphasize your message, but not detract from the core value of the landing page.

 The type of font you use can strongly affect how people interact with your landing page copy.
 Ask yourself these two questions: Is it readable?
-Will it distract from the main goal of your Pardot landing page?
-Using a font that’s clear and legible throughout the entire landing page allow visitors to stay until they reach the end of their journey.
+Will it distract from the main goal of this Pardot landing page?
+Using a font that’s clear and legible throughout the entire landing page encourages visitors to stay on the page and engage with all the information provided.